-- Work with public affairs businesses and their representative bodies to understand them and support awareness and compliance by registrants and those who may engage in consultant lobbying in the future. - Review engagement activities to respond to potential new consultant lobbyists following the election. - Deliver regular induction and update seminars for new and existing registrants to support compliance with statutory duties. - Disseminate information about the Register to relevant audiences. - Update registrants and stakeholders on any impacts of the December 2020 post-legislative scrutiny of the Act when implemented by the government. - Work with and share good practice with other bodies such as the European Lobbying Registrars' Network, the Advisory Committee on Business Appointments (ACOBA) and the Organisation for Economic Cooperation and Development (OECD).
+- Work with public affairs businesses and others engaged in consultant lobbying and their representative bodies to understand them and support awareness and compliance by registrants and those who may engage in consultant lobbying in the future. - Deliver regular induction and update seminars for new and existing registrants to support compliance with statutory duties. - Disseminate information about the Register to relevant audiences. - Work with and share good practice with other bodies such as the European Lobbying Registrars' Network, the Advisory Committee on Business Appointments (ACOBA) and the Organisation for Economic Cooperation and Development (OECD).